freefrancisco/morse/README.md

     stack build

 ## Usage
-Enter the string you want to encode or decode to morse as a pipe to ````stack exec morse```` with the parameter "to" or "from" depending of whether you want to encode or decode.
+Echo the string you want to encode or decode to morse as a pipe to ````stack exec morse```` with the parameter "to" or "from" depending of whether you want to encode or decode.

 ## Examples

-    "hello" | stack exec morse to
-    "... --- ..." | stack exec morse from
+    echo hello | stack exec morse to echo "... --- ..." | stack exec morse from